 depending on the service type.
 This is the computational component of the service.
 In GET services it usually queries and aggregates information from the database.
 In POST services it manipulates data or sends out an email.
 A second PHP file is present, if you specified a format for the service.
 In most cases it will be HTML.
 We recommend that this stays largely free from sophisticated computation and simply performs the output.
 It is called the presentational component.
 It is optional, e.g. if the POST service simply sends out a HTTP location header after it is done.
 There can be more than one presentational component, e.g. when you output a table in CSV or XLSX format.

-Hint: By default, parameters are accessed parsed.
+Hint: By default, arguments are accessed parsed.
 In rare case you might need them unparsed.
 Use get_unparsed

 .